What to study for the ATI TEAS® in 2022

 - Science – 44 questions

 ATI TEAS 7 FAQ

-The new version of the ATI TEAS exam will likely be released in June 2022.
-(It was earlier estimated to be released in October 2021, so this date may change.)
-Nursing programs will likely accept both versions of the TEAS exam during the transition period, but be sure to check with your individual programs.
+The new version of the ATI TEAS exam will likely be released on June 3, 2022.
+Nursing and allied health programs will likely accept both versions of the TEAS exam during the transition period, but be sure to check with your individual programs.